zoechow24/BINF6250F25-Project01/Project07/README.md

   takes input string and returns a dictionary that indicates the count of characters lexicographically smaller than it
   Keys: unique letters
   Value: count of characters lexicographically smaller than it
+  1. call Counter to count each character
+  2. create separate dictionary that iterates through items and adds up lexicographically smaller characters

 FUNCTION cal_occur: